What is a diabetes emergency?

-When you are diagnosed with diabetes you learn fairly early, through trial and error, how your body reacts to different experiences.
-You also likely know when things aren’t quite right.
-But how do you know when it is a “real emergency”?
+When you are diagnosed with diabetes you learn how your body reacts to different experiences, and you also likely know when things aren’t quite right.
+But how do you know when it is an emergency?
 How do you know when it is time to seek help?

 Diabetes related emergencies could be defined as any point when symptoms become overwhelming and self-treatment is no longer effective.

-Make sure your friends, family and others that you spend time with know that if they see any of the following signs, they should call an ambulance immediately.
+If your friends, family and others that you spend time with see any of the following signs, they should call an ambulance immediately: